Utah Deaf History and Culture

 Under the administration of Steven Noyce, superintendent of the Utah Schools for the Deaf and the Blind (USDB), the Accreditation Visiting Team visited the USDB in 2010 to evaluate the services.
 According to the AccreditationVisiting Team Report, "Historical recollections of the school reveal that living in the dormitory/cottage facilities was a very lonely time for many students."

-The alumni of the Utah School for the Deaf (USD) may disagree with the Accreditation Visiting Team Report.
-They stated in the 1976 and 1984 Alumni Reunion Booklets that the majority of those who remained at USD appeared to be happy, well-adjusted, and had learned how to manage their time and participated in a variety of weekend activities.
+The alums of the Utah School for the Deaf (USD) may disagree with the Accreditation Visiting Team Report.
+They stated in the 1976 and 1984 Alumni Reunion Booklets that most of those who remained at USD appeared to be happy, well-adjusted, and had learned how to manage their time and participated in various weekend activities.
 They also mentioned how much they enjoyed their time at school (First Reunion of the Utah School for the Deaf Alumni Booklet, 1976; A Century of Memories: Utah School for the Deaf 100th Year Anniversary Alumni Reunion Booklet, 1984).

 The Impact of the Utah School for the Deaf